The advantages and disadvantages

 - Future capital gain, which will further offset negative gearing losses

-- Wider range of properties to choose from – finding properties with positive cash flow can be difficult, and if you choose to utilise negative gearing you’re more likely to find a property in a stable, high-growth area.
+- A wider range of properties to choose from – finding properties with positive cash flow can be difficult, and if you choose to utilise negative gearing you’re more likely to find a property in a stable, high-growth area.

 However, the potential downsides of negative gearing should be kept in mind, too.
 Some of the disadvantages of buying a negatively geared investment property include: